buzdale/slackTeamAccess/README.md

     -p int

-        How mmany pages of data, each page is 1000 entries (Max 100) (default 1)
+        How many pages of data, each page is 1000 entries (Max 100) (default 1)

     -u string